 Velocomp manufactures a power meter that is unique in how it works.
 Unlike our other power meters that mount to the drivetrain and measure a rider’s direct force, Velocomp power meters mount to the handlebars and measure power by calculating the forces that oppose the rider.
 This is called opposing force power measurement.
 This type of power meter isn’t as accurate as a more traditional power meter in certain situations, but there are advantages.
 For example, Velocomp power meters are more affordable, are compatible with any bike and can be moved between bikes quickly and easily.

-Velocomp makes three different versions: Lite, V3 and AeroPod.
-The Lite is the base model and only supports one bike profile.
-The V3 adds a few features, as well as supports four bike profiles.
+Velocomp makes two different versions: PowerPod V5 and AeroPod.
+The V5 is the company’s standard power meter.
 Velocomp’s newest power meter is the AeroPod.
-The AeroPod provides all of the features of the V3, and can also provide real-time, CdA data.
+The AeroPod provides all of the features of the V5, and can also provide real-time, CdA data.
 It is the only power meter that can do so.
 Please refer to the table below for specifics.
 (Please note the Lite as been discontinued.)

 If you use a Garmin bike computer, you can also select an upgraded combo bar mount.
 The combo mounts allow you to mount both the power meter and Garmin on the same mount.
 This results in a cleaner, simpler set-up.

-The PowerPod weighs just 32 grams.
+The PowerPod power meters weigh just 32 grams.
 To put it in perspective, this is about the weight of 32, average size paperclips.
 When the standard mount is included, the total weight of the system is 65 grams.

 As previously mentioned, Velocomp power meters measure power by calculating the forces that oppose the rider.
 This is wind, gradient, acceleration and friction.
 In addition, Velocomp offers PowerStroke, an upgraded software package.
 Similar to left/right analysis found on other power meters, PowerStroke can provide measurement of front-to-back, side-to-side and left/right wobble motion of the bicycle.